-The Department of Economics application to participate in the 2020-2021 undergraduate mentorship program will open on October 5th.
+The Department of Economics application to participate in the 2021-2022 undergraduate mentorship program will open in early fall.

 Meeting virtually - many of our mentors have been meeting with their students remotely for years with tremendous results.
 Students are able to access zoom for free through their netIDs, although students are free to use whatever platform they and their mentor prefer.